moogacs/docs.buf.build/docs/lint/rules.md

 These aren't defaults, for backwards-compatibility reasons, but if you're using a tool like `buf` to produce your stubs, you shouldn't have to think about any of this.

-This is exactly why we've created [Managed Mode](../generate/managed-mode.md), which sets all of these file options *on the fly* with `buf generate`.
+This is exactly why we've created [managed mode](../generate/managed-mode.md), which sets all of these file options *on the fly* with `buf generate`.

 `buf` still enforces that specific file options are the same across a given package, done through the `BASIC` and `DEFAULT` categories described above.
 We do find this to be important, regardless of what values you choose.
-Fortunately, with **Managed Mode**, you can remove your file option declarations altogether and leave the rest to `buf`.
+Fortunately, with managed mode you can remove your file option declarations altogether and leave the rest to `buf`.

 ### Custom options